JiayueMeng/BONITA-Python3/README.md

 # BONITA

+BONITA was originally written in Python 2 and tested with Python 2-compatible packages.
+This version of the packages ports BONITA to Python 3.
+Functionality remains the same.
+However, we refer users to the original release to reproduce figures from the BONITA paper.

 BONITA- Boolean Omics Network Invariant-Time Analysis is a package for the inference of Boolean rules and pathway analysis on omics data.
 It can be applied to help uncover underlying relationships in biological data.
 Please see our [publication](https://doi.org/10.1371/journal.pcbi.1007317) for more information.

-**Authors**: _Rohith Palli, Mukta G. Palshikar, and Juilee Thakar_\
+Authors: _Rohith Palli, Mukta G. Palshikar and Juilee Thakar_\

+**BONITA ported to Python 3 by Mukta G. Palshikar and Jiayue Meng**

-**Maintainer**: Please contact Rohith Palli at rohith_palli@urmc.rochester.edu
+**Maintainer**: Please contact Juilee Thakar at Juilee_Thakar@urmc.rochester.edu\

 # Citation

-We would appreciate the citation of our manuscript describing BONITA, below, for any use of our code.
+We would appreciate the citation of our manuscript describing the original BONITA release, below, for any use of our code.

 Palli R, Palshikar MG, Thakar J (2019) Executable pathway analysis using ensemble discrete-state modeling for large-scale data.
 PLoS Comput Biol 15(9): e1007317. (https://doi.org/10.1371/journal.pcbi.1007317)

 # Installation
 BONITA is designed for use with distributed computing systems.
-A desktop version installation and use guide are provided in the wiki (https://github.com/Thakar-Lab/BONITA/wiki).
 Necessary SLURM commands are included.
-If users are having trouble translating to PBS or other queueing standards for their computing environment, please contact maintainer Rohith Palli at rohith_palli@urmc.rochester.edu.
+If users are having trouble translating to PBS or other queueing standards for their computing environment, please contact Juilee Thakar at Juilee_Thakar@urmc.rochester.edu

-## Install Python
-Please create a virtual environment with the latest version of Intel Python 2 and install the following packages (all accessible by pip):
-* networkx==1.11
-* pandas
-* requests
-* deap
-* lxml
-* bs4
-* seaborn
-* bioservices\
-The software was tested with Intel Python 2.7.12 and the following package versions: networkx==1.11, pandas==0.19.0, requests==2.11.1, deap==1.0.2, bs4==0.0.1, lxml==4.1.1, seaborn==0.8.1.
-In our experience, only the networkx version affects BONITA functionality.
+## Create a conda environment to run BONITA

+Use a terminal, or an Anaconda Prompt for the following:

+1. Create a conda environment using the provided YML file

+`conda env create –name BONITA --file platform_BONITA.yaml`

+2. Activate the BONITA environment

+`activate BONITA`

+3. Check that the BONITA environment is available and correctly installed:

+`conda info --envs`

 ## Install BONITA
 You can download and use BONITA in one of two ways:
 1. Download a zipped folder containing all the files you need (github download link in green box above and to the right)\
-1. Clone this git repository in the folder of your choice using the command `git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY`\
+2. Clone this git repository in the folder of your choice using the command `git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY`\

 Next, the C code must be compiled using the make file.
 Simply type make while in the BONITA folder. \
 `make`\